raspberrypilearning/3D-scene/en/step_6.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444673165/?autostart=false" frameborder="0"></iframe>
 </div>

-Rather than using a single longer looping sound, you may want to loop a series of shorter sounds together.
-You may want to have a certain sequence of sounds playing in order or perhaps you are just having fun playing with the different sounds, or even composing a piece of music using different instrument notes and effects.

-Unless you have a clear idea of what sounds you want to use and their order, the first step would be to get a `forever`{:class="block3control"} loop, pick out some sounds you like and experiment.
+Select a `forever`{:class="block3control"} block to create a looped sound.
+Select some sounds you like and/or experiment.
+You can either create:
++ a series of short sounds in a sequence of sounds i.e playing one after the other.
++ or compose a soundtrack using different instrument notes and effects.

 ```blocks3
 forever